-Winter and the cold outdoors can be a challenge for your skin.
+Winter and the cold outdoors can be challenging for your skin.
 The cold outdoors and warm indoors demand a special winter skincare routine that is specifically put together for you.
-Depending on your skin type and issues, you need to carefully put up a skincare routine that helps you fight the winter woes, and keeps your skin hydrated and radiant.
+Depending on your skin type and issues, you need to carefully create a routine that helps you fight the winter woes and keeps your skin hydrated and radiant.

-We are going to discuss this in details below, with everything you need to know from how the winter affects your skin, how to take care of it and the right products/routine for your skin type.
+We are going to discuss this in detail below, with everything you need to know about how winter affects your skin, how to care for it, and the right products/routine for your skin type.
 So, keep reading!

 How Winter Affects Your Skin